 Mrs. Kobkarn said, “The government has emphasised on its plan to gear up Thailand in five dimensions comprising Sports Tourism, Medical and Wellness, Wedding and Romance, Marine Tourism, and ASEAN Connect.”

-The Networking Lunch was followed by the presentations of the other CLMV countries.
+The Thailand Networking Lunch was followed by the presentations of the other CLMV countries.

 Mr. Yuthasak Supasorn, TAT Governor said, “The integration of the ASEAN Economic Community and growing connectivity among the Greater Mekong Subregion brings vast potential to our regional tourism.
 The CLMVT, comprising Cambodia, Lao PDR., Myanmar, Vietnam and Thailand, is strategically located at the heart of ASEAN.
 We have shared our land borders with strong ties in history and culture while each country has its own uniqueness and authentic experiences to offer.”